nerabits/Surge-Manual/scripting/event.md

 $done();
 ```

 - `notification`: Triggered when Surge shows a notification.
-The script can still get the message even if the notification's category is off. {{book.BETA}}
+The script can still get the message even if the notification's category is off.

 ```
 // notification = script-path=notification.js,type=event,event-name=notification